AshridgeTechnologies/elemento/design/Running apps on the web.md

 - Want to avoid Firebase-specific stuff as far as possible
 - Pulling code from GitHub as needed will give flexibility, but...
 - Pulling code from GitHub as needed will need to be carefully cached to avoid slowness and costs
+- Pulling from GitHub easiest way to make it independent of environment
 - Good to include the index.html in the built code so it can be tailored in the future if necessary
 - Probably acceptable to require extra effort for server apps at this stage
 - Generating code on GitHub requires a standalone generator